dojo/docs/dojo/subscribe.rst

   // Dojo < 1.7
   dojo.subscribe("/foo/*", function(data){ /* handle */ });

-While this works when using `cometd <dojox/cometd>`_'s dojox.cometd.subscribe function, it is not practical to do on the client side.
+While this works when using :ref:`cometd <dojox/cometd>`'s dojox.cometd.subscribe function, it is not practical to do on the client side.
 Only fully named channels are supported.

 Subscribing with scope
 ----------------------

-Subscribe uses `dojo.hitch <dojo/hitch>`_ under the covers to provide more advanced functionality for controlling in which context the attached function will be called.
+Subscribe uses :ref:`dojo.hitch <dojo/hitch>` under the covers to provide more advanced functionality for controlling in which context the attached function will be called.

 Consider the following object: